 Connecting Communities

-Explore this series of events designed to help graduate students connect with communities, fostering a strong sense of belonging and shared experiences at the University of Iowa.
+Explore this series of events designed to help graduate students connect with communities, fostering a strong sense of community and shared experiences at the University of Iowa.

 Scholars' Table

-Engage with fellow graduate students and a visiting faculty guest in meaningful discussions over a shared meal, fostering intellectual connections and building a identity-supportive academic communities at Iowa.
+Engage with fellow graduate students and a visiting faculty guest in meaningful discussions over a shared meal, fostering intellectual connections and building supportive academic communities at Iowa.

 Graduate Student Government